 Keywords: earned value management, EVMS, integrated master plan, integrated master schedule, program plan, work breakdown structure, WBS

-MITRE SE Roles & Expectations: The IMS and IMP form a critical part of effectively providing acquisition support.
+MITRE SE Roles and Expectations: The IMS and IMP form a critical part of effectively providing acquisition support.
 MITRE systems engineers (SEs) should understand the use and implementation of these tools and how they can be used to effectively monitor program execution.

 What We Know About the IMS and IMP

-Together, the IMP and IMS should clearly demonstrate that the program is structured and executable within schedule and cost constraints with an acceptable level of risk.
+Together, the IMP and IMS should clearly demonstrate that the program is adequately structured, realistic, and executable and that the planned tasks are achievable within schedule and cost constraints with an acceptable level of risk.
 During the proposal evaluation and source selection phases, the IMP and IMS are critical components of the offeror's proposal; they identify the offeror's ability to partition a program into tasks and phases that can be successfully executed to deliver the proposed capability.
-After contract award, the IMP and IMS are used by the contractor and/or the government as the day-to-day tools for executing the program and tracking program technical and schedule status, including all significant risk mitigation efforts.
+After contract award, the contractor and/or the government use the IMP and IMS as the day-to-day tools for executing the program and tracking program milestone status.

 The IMP and IMS are business tools to manage and provide oversight of acquisition, modification, and sustainment programs.
 They provide a systematic approach to program planning, scheduling, and execution.
 They are equally applicable to competitive and sole source procurements with industry, as well as to government-only, in-house efforts.
-They help develop and support program/project budgeting, and can be used to perform "what-if" exercises and to identify and assess candidate problem workarounds.
+They help develop and support program/project budgeting and can be used to perform "what-if" exercises and to identify and assess candidate problem workarounds.
 Finally, use of the IMP/IMS focuses and strengthens the interaction between the government and contractor teams with respect to program execution.

 Best Practices and Lessons Learned

 - The IMP is an event-driven plan in which the events are not tied to calendar dates; they are tied to the accomplishment of a task or work package as evidenced by the satisfaction of the specified criteria for that accomplishment.
-The IMS should be defined to the level of detail necessary for day-to-day execution of the program.

-To build a reasonable IMP and IMS, you need to estimate the attributes of work products and tasks, determine the resources needed, estimate a schedule, and identify and analyze program risks.
 Accomplishments in the IMP should have criteria for determining completion with clear evidence so that the entire program team can understand the progress.
+The IMS is time driven, tied to calendar dates, and should be defined to the level of detail necessary for program execution.

-The IMS and IMP should be traceable to the work breakdown structure (WBS), and be linked to the statement of work and ultimately to the earned value management system (EVMS).
-The WBS specifies the breakout of work tasks that the IMP and IMS should be built on and the EVMS should report on.
-A good WBS includes key work efforts partitioned into discrete elements that result in a product (i.e., document, software item, test completion, integrated product) or in measurable progress (percent complete is not recommended when the end state is not completely quantifiable—an issue in software development, test procedures, or training materials).
+Consider interrelationships.
+To build a reasonable IMP and IMS, you need to estimate the attributes of work products and work packages, determine the resources needed, estimate schedule durations, and identify and analyze program risks.
+The IMS should be traceable to the IMP events and accomplishments, be traceable to the WBS, be linked to the statement of work, and support the earned value management system (EVMS).
+The WBS specifies the work structure that the IMS should be built on and the EVMS should report on.
+A good WBS includes key work efforts partitioned into discrete elements that result in a product (i.e., document, software item, test completion, integrated product) or in measurable progress (percent complete is not recommended when the end state is not completely quantifiable—a software development issue, test procedures, or training materials).
 The IMP is placed on contract and becomes the baseline execution plan for the program/project.
-The IMS should not be placed on contract; it is normally a contract-deliverable.
+The IMS should not be placed on contract; it is often a contract deliverable.

-Stakeholder Involvement: Relevant stakeholders (including user organizations, financial managers, and sustainment organizations) should be involved in the planning process from all life-cycle phases to ensure that all technical and support activities are adequately addressed in program plans such as the IMP and IMS.
+Involve stakeholders.
+Relevant stakeholders (including user organizations, financial managers, and sustainment organizations) should be involved in the planning process from all life-cycle phases to ensure that all technical and support activities are adequately addressed in program plans such as the IMP and IMS.

-References & Resources
+References and Resources